FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Export games=This function lets you download a table of all your games in CSV format.
 The button in question is a folder with an arrow pointing downwards overlayed on it.
 It can be seen at profile pages, e.g. http://lichess.org/@/thibault.

-Color=This button appears on the top bar in a game page.
-Clicking it opens a menu that allows you to change the colour of the chess board.
+Color=Clicking this opens a menu that allows you to change the colour or texture of the chess board.
+This button appears on the top bar in a game page.

-Rating range=
+Rating range=Below this is a slider that lets you chee

 Give %s seconds=

 All players=

-Premove enabled - Click anywhere to cancel=

-This player uses chess computer assistance=
+// not currently in use

+Premove enabled - Click anywhere to cancel=A premove is when you set up a move before it is your turn to play.
+You can make one by clicking on your piece and then clicking on a position it could go to.
+As the message suggests, clicking anywhere prevents the premove from being executed.
+Translate premove to whatever sounds best in your language; for example, this is translated to "pre-selection" in some languages.

+This player uses chess computer assistance=Appears in a red box on player profiles that have been marked as cheater accounts by the site moderators.
+An example is http://lichess.org/@/LiyuXe.
+// insert painfully obvious cheater account with funny description (e.g. "I am a grandmaster") here

 Opening=The chess opening used in the game.
 It appears in the box below the board, like so: http://lichess.org/analyse/vyvcbk8s/black.
 This appears in the "Replay and analyse" screen.